nenyeokanumee/cybersecurity-portfolio/02-networking/2-phishing-analysis/README.md

 is.gd → is.gd (HTTPS) → lihi1.cc → final destination

 At the time of analysis (September 2026), the shortened link no longer resolves to active phishing infrastructure.
-The is[.]gd redirect (originally part of a PayPal-impersonation training sample) now redirects to unrelated affiliate marketing content, consistent with shortener-link recycling/expiration over a multi-year period rather than active malicious hosting.
+The is[.]gd now redirects to unrelated affiliate marketing content, consistent with shortener-link recycling/expiration over a multi-year period rather than active malicious hosting.

 ### Package Tracking Mail

 ![URLScan report showing devret.xyz failing to resolve with net::ERR_NAME_NOT_RESOLVED](screenshots/urlscan-devret-unresolved.png)

 URLScan.io was unable to resolve devret[.]xyz (`net::ERR_NAME_NOT_RESOLVED`), indicating the domain is no longer registered or has no active DNS record.
-This is consistent with the sample being retired training material rather than an active phishing campaign — the domain infrastructure has since been taken down or allowed to expire.
+This is consistent with the sample being retired training material rather than an active phishing campaign.
+The domain infrastructure has since been taken down or allowed to expire.

 ### Account Suspension Mail